meshy/meshy.github.com/_posts/2018-03-18-ubuntu-on-readynas-pro-6.markdown

   Server" (which, in retrospect, [I probably didn't need][basic-ubuntu-server]).
 - Installing Grub to the Master Boot Record didn't seem to cause the chaos I thought it might.
-- Not that it's installed, nothing after the BIOS appears on the monitor.
+- Now that it's installed, nothing after the BIOS appears on the monitor.
 I just get a blank screen.
-I suspect that there is an incorrect video setting somwhere.
+I suspect that there is an incorrect video setting somewhere.
 That doesn't cause me any issues, however.
 I'm able to SSH in, and I do not plan on having a monitor plugged in.

 So now I have Ubuntu installed!
 [Yatta!][hiro-nakamura]